TooColline/collins-weather-app/README.md

   - [ ] Sunrise and sunset times
 - [ ] The app will display a list of the 7 upcoming days of the weather forecast.
 - [ ] The app will display a list of the 5 past days of the weather forecast.
-- [ ] The app is hosted on a Heroku account and can be accessed here(to be added).
+- [ ] The app is hosted on a Heroku account and can be accessed [here](https://too-collins-weather-app.herokuapp.com/).

 ## Project Setup